solo-io/supergloo/docs/content/guides/role_based_api.md

 Service Mesh Hub Enterprise is required for this feature.
 {{% /notice %}}

-## Concepts

 At a high level, Service Mesh Hub manages control planes by translating networking policy configuration (`networking.smh.solo.io` CRD objects) into service-mesh-specific configuration.
 Each networking policy object _targets_ specified discovered mesh entities (represented by `discovery.smh.solo.io` CRD objects).

 Service Mesh Hub's role-based API allows organizations to restrict access to policy configuration (i.e. creation, updating, and deletion of policy configuration objects) based on the roles of individual users, represented by a `Role` CRD.
-Similar to the k8s RBAC model, Service Mesh Hub users are bound to one or more roles.
+Similar to the Kubernetes RBAC model, Service Mesh Hub users are bound to one or more roles.
 A user may create, update, or delete a networking policy if they are bound to at least one role that permits access for that policy.

 ## Roles